jtoy/replicantlife/README.md

 start a simulation and get its simulation id. cd into web and run `npm i` then `npm run dev` then go to http://localhost:3000/?sim_id=SIMULATION_ID to see it running

+To build the web ui for production, you can run `npm run build`

 ### Changing Environment